nodejs/node/CONTRIBUTING.md

 including whether the behavior being seen is a bug or a feature.
 This discussion is part of the process and should be kept focused, helpful and professional.

-Short, clipped responses that do not provide either additional context nor supporting detail are neither helpful nor professional.
+Short, clipped responses--that provide neither additional context nor supporting detail--are not helpful or professional.
 To many, such responses are simply annoying and unfriendly.

 Contributors are encouraged to help one another make forward progress as much as possible, empowering one another to solve issues collaboratively.
 If you